Anoxic events are a common occurrence in Island estuaries during the summer months. The symptoms of an anoxic event include:

 - low (near zero) dissolved oxygen readings.

-A list of sites that recorded anoxic events during 2016 is provided below.
+A list of sites that have recorded anoxic events during 2018 is provided below.
 A map of these sites is also available

 Please note that information provided may not capture every anoxic estuary in PEI for a particular year.
 Some events may not have not been reported to, or documented by, the Department of Communities, Land and Environment.